mkierzenka/SWDevProj/report/doc.md

     not blocking; sends Put message if Key's node id doesn't correspond to this store's id
     * get(Key): request for the data; returns deserialized data from its own store or from the network if data for the key exists, otherwise returns nullptr
     * waitAndGet(Key): retrieves data with the given Key from the Key's node or from the network if not local; blocking, so won't return until data exists in store specified by key
-    * getValue(Key): return the value that the given key maps to; this method will not do any serialization or deserialization, rather will return the result exactly as it is stored; goes to the network if data not stored locally
+    * getValue(Key): return the value that the given key maps to, in the raw storage format (Value); goes to the network if data not stored locally
-    * addMsgWaitingOn(WaitAndGetMsg): add wait and get message to cache; this kvstore currently doesn't have the data to send a reply data, so need to wait until the data put into the store
+    * addMsgWaitingOn(WaitAndGetMsg): add the message to cache; this kvstore currently doesn't have the data to respond to another node's request, so need to wait until the data is put into the local store
-    * addReply(ReplyDataMsg): adds reply data message to the cache
+    * addReply(ReplyDataMsg): adds reply data message to the cache, to be forwarded to the application (which is waiting for it)

-* Key: these are used to define a piece of data at a level higher than the local KV store.
+* Key: These are used to identify a piece of data at a level higher than the local KV store.
-Since data can exist in any of the stores, we need multiple attributes to keep track of data
+Since data can exist in any of the stores, we need multiple attributes specify location
   * Fields:
-    * kStr_ (String): maps to a piece of data in a key-value store
+    * kStr_ (String): maps to a piece of data within a key-value store
     * homeNode_ (size_t): the identifier for the key-value store in which the data is stored

  *NOTE: Keys are immutable.
 There will be methods to retrieve these values but not modify them*

-* Value: represents the serialized data that a Key maps to.
+* Value: Represents the serialized data that a Key maps to.
 It will include a character pointer that holds the serialized data and a size_t that describes the maximum amount of bytes that can be stored in this pointer.

+* INetwork: An interface outlining the required operations to be a valid network in our system.
+This was so that our entire program could use an INetwork, allowing for easy swapping between network implementations.
+The interfaces includes seven methods.

+* PseudoNetwork: A fake networking layer to aid with debugging our eau2 system (implements INetwork).
+  The design was similar to that specified by Professor Vitek in his videos.
-* PseudoNetwork: for Milestone 3, we created a fake networking layer to aid with debugging for our distributed KV store.
-Similarly to the videos, we set up a PseudoNetwork to have an array of message queues; each queue keeps track of the messages received and pending for each node.
-The pseudonetwork supports sending and receiving messages.
+  A PseudoNetwork has a pointer to an external array of message queues; each queue keeps track of the messages received and pending for the node (id = index in array).
   Send pushes the given message to the target node's queue, while receive pops from the node's queue.
-Due to this setup with a single message queue array, each node and thread needs access to the same message queues.
-Therefore we had to initialize a PseudoNetwork in our .cpp test file and pass it in to numerous objects throughout the program, including the Application and the KVStore.
-When we incorporate the actual network layer, each node will be able to have its own network object

-* Network: the actual networking layer that we incorporated into our program for M4.
-It includes messages for initializing the servers and clients.
-This kicks off and completes the handshake process.
-For the client, it connects to the server, sends a register message to the server, and then receives a directory message from the server.
-For the server (first node per program), it accepts connections from clients, receives register messages from clients, and keeps track of the clients.
-Once all nodes are registered, it broadcasts a directory message to all of its connected nodes.
-All the nodes send a done message to the server once their work/task is completed.
-Once the server receives a done message from every node, it broadcasts a teardown message to each node, which tells the nodes to close their connections and terminate execution.

-discuss teardown/setup process (diagrams?)

-* INetwork: We created an INetwork that both Network and PseudoNetwork inherited.
-This was so that our entire program could use an INetwork, allowing for easy swapping between our pseudo and real networks in our tests (see the .cpp test files for more context).
-The interfaces includes six methods.
-The first two are for sending and receiving.
-The last four are only used by the actual network: server_init, client_init, handleRegisterMsg, and handleDirectoryMsg.
-These are not needed for the pseudonetwork, so they were able to be left blank in the INetwork class for PseudoNetwork to inherit
+This means each node (ie. thread) needs access to the same message queues.
+Therefore, we initialize a common MessageQueueArray that is passed into every PseudoNetwork object.
+  This is the network class used when the "-pseudo" flag is specified.
+The INetwork methods server_init(), client_init(), handleRegisterMsg(), and handleDirectoryMsg() have empty implementations because their behavior is unneeded for this fake network.

+* Network: A TCP networking layer for the eau2 system (implements INetwork).
+It's implementations of the INetwork methods contain all the code for opening/closing sockets, sending/receiving, etc.
+  It implements the registration and teardown processes outlined below.

+  * Registration:
+    * Server starts with IP Address and Port known to all nodes, will accept all incoming connections
+	* The rest of the nodes each start up and send a RegisterMsg containing their NodeInfo.
+Then blocking, waiting for a response from the server
+	* Once all of the nodes (expected number specified on the commandline) have registered, the Server node will send each one a Directory containing the information for how to contact every node.

+  * Teardown:
+    * Once a non-server node completes their application tasks, it will send the server a DoneMsg and wait to receive a response
+	* The server node tracks which nodes have finished.
+Once all nodes in the system are finished, the server sends everyone a TeardownMsg and shuts down.
+	* Each client shuts down when it receives a TeardownMsg

 * Messages: messages are what nodes use to communicate each other.
 Data can be placed inside messages.
 Messages are serialized by the sending node, then sent, then deserialized and read by the receiving node.
 Each message type has a different purposes.
 The following outlines the current message types sent between nodes in our program:
   * Get: this is a request for data.
 It is not blocking, so it will return a nullptr if the data doesn't exist in the requested node's store